andresnapuri/andresnapuri.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first year PhD student in Linguistics at NYU, advised by [Gillian Gallagher](https://wp.nyu.edu/gilliangallagher/).
+I am currently a second year PhD student in Linguistics at NYU, advised by [Gillian Gallagher](https://wp.nyu.edu/gilliangallagher/).
 M.Sc. in Social Anthropology at the University of Oxford.
 Assistant Professor of Amazonian Linguistics at Universidad Nacional Mayor de San Marcos, Lima, Peru.
 I was Visiting Scholar at the University of Oxford, and Visiting Fellow at the Humboldt Universität, Berlin.
 My research focuses on phonological aspects of Amazonian languages.
 I have also conducted ethnolinguistic, ethnographic, and grammatical studies with members of Amazonian societies, like Bora (Boran) and Ashaninka (Arawakan)

 Some of my previous work on Amazonian languages
 ======